-Once upon a time, price and quality were the essence of brand loyalty, but today the customer experience is playing a much larger role more in the brands people choose.
+Once upon a time, price and quality were the essences of brand loyalty, but today the customer experience is playing a much larger role more in the brand’s people choose.
 As the Millennial generation has become the largest worldwide, the standards are higher than ever to provide a customer experience that will meet the expectations of this generation, and the failure to do so is leading many customers to look for brands that will.

 Today, social media has changed the customer experience game.
-As Facebook, Instagram and Twitter have 1.5 billion, 400 million and 300 million users respectively, where customers spend so much of their time online, countless people are also using these social media networks to raise their issues, complaints, and compliments.
+As Facebook, Instagram and Twitter have 1.5 billion, 400 million, and 300 million users respectively, where customers spend so much of their time online, countless people are also using these social media networks to raise their issues, complaints, and compliments.
 This transformation in customer behavior has forced companies to not only listen but also respond.
 In fact, it is estimated that by 2020 90% of businesses will use social media for customer service.
 Let’s look at some of the ways social media is already significantly influencing customer service:

-The Customer Service Challenge
+Customer Service Challenges

 The main challenge posed by social media is that customer experience is no longer a private interaction between a company, the customer, and his/her own social circles.
 In the days before social media, consumers might share their negative buying experiences with a few family members, and maybe some close friends or coworkers, a number which companies could tolerate.
-However, times have changed, and social media has opened up customer support for all to see and has given your customers the ability share their own personal customer experience to millions of people around the globe, and many do.
+However, times have changed, and social media has opened up customer support for all to see and has given your customers the ability to share their own personal customer experience with millions of people around the globe, and many do.
 A recent study, in fact, found that 45% of consumers share bad customer service experiences via social media.

 At the same time, today’s consumers expect a brand’s response on social media to their comments or concerns almost immediately.
 According to one survey, 60% of customers expect a response within an hour, and to ignore them is not an option.
 In fact, 88% of consumers are less likely to buy from a brand that has unanswered customer complaints on social media.
 The bottom line is every company today needs to have their finger constantly on the pulse by monitoring social media accounts in order to see comments and questions as soon as they come in.
 One bad customer experience and companies find themselves in damage control which can hurt their reputation, but especially so if there is no public attempt to resolve the issue.